 Incisional biopsy: The doctor may do this type of biopsy if the abnormal area is larger than about 1 centimeter (about 3/8 inch) across.
 This biopsy removes only part of the area.

 This test is done to see if the cancer has spread to lymph nodes in the groin.
 It is done in one of two ways:

-Fine needle aspiration (FNA) is another type of biopsy that can be done in a doctor's office or clinic.
-Doctors often use it to see if enlarged lymph nodes in the groin contain cancer.
-During FNA, you may need local anesthesia injected into your skin over the mass, but you may not need it in some cases.
-To take the biopsy, your doctor will place a thin needle directly into the mass for about 10 seconds and withdraw cells and a few drops of liquid.
+Fine needle aspiration (FNA).
+This biopsy can be done in a doctor's office or clinic.
+FNA is not used to take a tissue sample from the penis.
+It takes a sample from nearby lymph nodes.
+During FNA, you may get local pain medicine injected into your skin of your groin.
+The doctor will then put a thin needle into the lymph node for about 10 seconds.
+He or she will remove cells and a few drops of liquid.

 Surgery.
 The doctor may use surgery to look at the nearby lymph nodes.
 He or she may remove tissue for a biopsy.

 After the biopsy, your doctor will send the tissue to a pathologist.
 A pathologist is a specialist who will check the tissue under a microscope for cancer cells.